 With millions out of work due to the coronavirus and concerns about the trajectory of the pandemic-triggered recession, a top priority for many families is managing money well and protecting their savings.

-If you’re looking for a place to park funds for a specific period of time and you value peace of mind, a CD could be worth considering.
+You won’t get rich; we are in a low-rate environment.
+But if you’re looking for a place to park funds for a specific period of time and you value peace of mind, a CD could be worth considering.
 Here are some of the pros and cons of investing in CDs and what to take into account before taking the plunge.

 Pros of CD investing

 CDs from federally insured banks and credit unions are backed by the full faith and credit of the U.S. government up to $250,000 per depositor, per insured bank, per ownership category.
 This essentially amounts to bank-subsidized investment insurance.

 “The return of your money is more important than the return on your money,” says certified financial planner Buz Livingston of Livingston Financial Planning in Santa Rosa Beach, Florida.
 “That’s the benefit.”